Twenty-three days, 3,437 photos, Christmas and New Year at the bottom of the world

 absentBuenos Aires cityAR appears only briefly on the exit chain (Jan 8) as airplane-window over San Juan province.
 No BA city visit at either end.

-A focused expedition — Antarctica itself is the destination, with Amsterdam + Chile + Falklands as supporting structure.
-The skips are mostly adjacent Patagonian and Pampean extensions the user deliberately didn’t bolt on.
-The cruise itinerary shape (no South Georgia, possibly no Circle crossing) is a vessel decision, not a user choice.
+A focused expedition - Antarctica itself is the destination, with Amsterdam + Chile + Falklands as supporting structure.
+The skips are mostly adjacent Patagonian and Pampean extensions we deliberately didn’t bolt on, plus a couple of further-south Antarctic landings (Petermann, Neko, Lemaire) that this particular itinerary swapped out for the Danco / Cuverville / Paradise Bay cluster.

 Numbers